Paul Wellstone: Legacy

 The AFL–CIO has created the AFL–CIO Senator Paul Wellstone Award for supporters of the rights of labor unions.
 Presidential candidate Howard Dean and California state senator John Burton both received the first award in January 2003.
 In 2004, the University of North Carolina at Chapel Hill dedicated the Paul and Sheila Wellstone Memorial Garden as a tribute to the couple, both graduates of the university.
-Also in 2004, Mason Jennings released "The Ballad of Paul and Sheila," a song memorializing the Wellstones, on his album Use Your Voice.
+Also in 2004, Mason Jennings released "The Ballad of Paul and Sheila", a song memorializing the Wellstones, on his album Use Your Voice.

 Near the site of the plane crash, a memorial to the Wellstones was dedicated on September 25, 2005.
 His distinctive green bus was present, as well as hundreds of supporters and loved ones.
-The six-acre site, off Bodas Road near Eveleth, is a tribute to Wellstone's life and career, and to his family members and staff who lost their lives in the crash.
+The six-acre site, off Bodas Road near Eveleth, is a tribute to Wellstone's life and career, and to his family members and staff who died in the crash.
 The memorial is about three-quarters of a mile from the crash site, which is on private land.
 It is divided into three parts: the Legacy Trail, the Commemorative Circle, and the Crash Site Narrative Space.

-Paul and Sheila Wellstone were buried at Lakewood Cemetery in Minneapolis, the same cemetery in which Vice President Hubert H. Humphrey is interred.
-A memorial sculpture near Bde Maka Ska marks their gravesites.
+Paul and Sheila Wellstone are buried at Lakewood Cemetery in Minneapolis.
+A memorial sculpture near Bde Maka Ska marks their grave sites.
 Visitors sometimes follow the Jewish custom of placing small stones on the boulder marking the family plot or on the individual markers.
 Wellstone Action, a nonprofit, nonpartisan organization, trains citizens and potential candidates with a progressive agenda.

 In 2007, former First Lady Rosalynn Carter joined David Wellstone to push Congress to pass legislation regarding mental health insurance.
-Wellstone and Carter worked to pass the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which requires equal coverage of mental and physical illnesses when policies include both types of coverage; both testified about the bill before a House subcommittee in July 2007.
+Wellstone and Carter worked to pass the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which requires equal coverage of mental and physical illnesses when policies include both types of coverage; both testified about the bill before a House subcommittee in 2007.
 David said of his father, "Although he was passionate on many issues, there was not another issue that surpassed this in terms of his passion."
 Because Paul Wellstone's brother had had mental illness, Wellstone had fought for changes in mental health and insurance laws when he reached the Senate.
 The St. Paul branch of the Emily Program eating disorder clinic has a Wellstone Room in its adult inpatient unit.
 The room is dedicated to Paul and Sheila Wellstone for their work on treating eating disorders.

 On March 5, 2008, the House of Representatives passed H.R.
 1424, the Paul Wellstone Mental Health and Addiction Equity Act of 2007, by a vote of 268–148.
 It was sponsored by Representatives Patrick Kennedy and Jim Ramstad, both of whom are recovering alcoholics.
 The narrower Senate bill S. 558, passed earlier, was introduced by Kennedy's father, Senator Edward Kennedy, Pete Domenici, and Mike Enzi.